HypedMike/auth-system/readme.md

 - `montAuth.validate(token: string, options: Options): MontResponse` - Checks if an access token is valid
 - `montAuth.refresh(token: string, options: Options): MontResponse` - Refreshes a refresh token
 - `montAuth.auto(token: string, options: Options): MontResponse` - Automatically validates or refreshes a token

+## Troubleshooting
+In some environments you may need to use the function `setCostants` to set the env variables.
+You can do this by calling `montAuth.setConstants({ ... })`.